d3mo17/cestino/README.md

     function ProductQuantityInInch() {
         this.unit = 'inch';
     }
-    ProductQuantityInInch.prototype.getBaseArea = function () {
+    ProductQuantityInInch.prototype.getFactor = function () {
-        return this.dimensionX * this.dimensionY;
+        // calculate inch price instead of centimeter price return this.amount * this.dimensionX * this.dimensionY * this.dimensionZ * 2.54;
     }
     InchQuantity = Cestino.extendProductQuantity(ProductQuantityInInch);